 could not find a death certificate in the UK.

-diaspora that left the country in the 1800’s.
-Many headed for the USA,
+that left the country in the 19th century, before, during and after the

 where I believe most DNA testing samples are still submitted.
 These have